paralect/ansible-profiles-plugin/README.md

 # Ansible Profiles Plugin

-Hierarchical variables management plugin for Ansible.
+Profiles management plugin for Ansible.

 ## About

 Ansible uses two folders to manage variables: `host_vars` and `group_vars`.
 This plugin uses additional folder, `profiles`, which may consists of unlimited hierarchy of folders to represent profiles.
 There is only one file inside each profile directory: `vars.yml`.
-Child profiles always overwrite variables from parent variables.
+Child profiles always overwrite variables from parent profile.
 We will show how it works soon.

 Here is a possible structure of `profiles` folder: